NEST Protocol Price Up 79.8% Over Last 7 Days (NEST)

-NEST Protocol (CURRENCY:NEST) traded 34.1% higher against the dollar during the 24-hour period ending at 22:00 PM E.T. on August 28th.
-One NEST Protocol coin can now be bought for approximately $0.0344 or 0.00000071 BTC on exchanges.
-In the last week, NEST Protocol has traded up 79.8% against the dollar.
-NEST Protocol has a market cap of $69.04 million and $30.84 million worth of NEST Protocol was traded on exchanges in the last 24 hours.
+NEST Protocol (CURRENCY:NEST) traded 34.1% higher against the dollar during the 24 hour period ending at 14:00 PM ET on August 31st.
+One NEST Protocol coin can now be purchased for $0.0344 or 0.00000071 BTC on major exchanges.
+NEST Protocol has a market cap of $69.04 million and approximately $30.84 million worth of NEST Protocol was traded on exchanges in the last day.
+In the last seven days, NEST Protocol has traded up 79.8% against the dollar.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002050 BTC.